Student Representatives to the

 Flint Hill

-Sonia is a 10th grade student at Flint Hill School, where she is Vice President of the Environmental Club.
+Sonia is a student at Flint Hill School, where she is Vice President of the Environmental Club.
 Environmental issues have always been important to Sonia and her family.
 She is especially interested in advocacy and joined the EcoAction Student Board to help make a difference in Arlington.
 Sonia is also a member of the Arlington Students for Climate Action group, a certified stream monitor to evaluate Arlington stream health, and helps to restore native ecosystems at Arlington Bon Air Nature Park.
 This summer she will participate in the Environmental Defense Fund (EDF)’s intern educational series program.

 Yorktown